DL8LAB/Si5351-GPS-10MHz/README.md

 However, the accuracy should be 0.1 ppm after a few minutes of operation.
 A circuit diagram is in the schematic folder.
 The project was compiled with the Arduino IDE 1.8.19.
-The files "Clock-GPS-10MHz_ST7735.ino", "Si5351.h", "Si5351.ccp" and the "Summertime.ino" are in the project folder.
+The files "Clock-GPS-10MHz_ST7735.ino", "Si5351.h", "Si5351.ccp" and the "Sommerzeit.ino" are in the project folder.
 ![piture from my display](img/GPS-UHR.jpg)
 **A picture from my display.**